BALLARAT provides visitors with an awesome array of culinary delights. Here is a list of five delicious reasons to visit the city this summer season.

 Ballarat’s newest beer hall and most elusive bar Hop Temple should definitely be on your culinary trail.
 Indulge in some warming ales on-tap accompanied by some equally warming eats.
-Ballarat is also becoming known as the craft beer capital of Australia and is home to craft beer hot spots and breweries including The Mallow, Athletic Club, Red Duck Brewery, Cubby Haus and Coach House Ale.
+Ballarat is also becoming known as the craft beer capital of Australia and is home to craft beer hot spots and breweries including The Mallow, Athletic Club, Red Duck Brewery, and Cubby Haus.

-Get comfortable at one of our award-winning restaurants or romantic wine bars such as The Forge, Catfish or Mitchell Harris Wines and order yourself a locally-produced gourmet dinner accompanied by a glass of the region’s top drops.
+Get comfortable at one of our much-loved restaurants or romantic wine bars such as The Forge, Moon and Mountain or Mitchell Harris Wines and order yourself a locally-produced gourmet dinner accompanied by a glass of the region’s top drops.

 If you’re up for the drive, head out to the Pyrenees Wine Region where wineries and wonderments are ample.
 Admire the rolling hills and stunning vineyards before you find your place at a local winery or restaurant and indulge in the best food offerings straight from the paddocks, patches and vines.